-- A. Any person serving as the Title IX Coordinator or a designee, Investigator, decisionmaker, Appeal decision-maker, or Informal Resolution Facilitator, will be trained regarding the definition of sex discrimination, including sex-based harassment, on how to conduct impartial investigations, the informal resolution process, reviewing appeals, and if applicable, how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias, and issues of relevance and credibility - B. Any materials used to train the Title IX team must not rely on sex stereotypes and must promote impartial investigations and adjudications of complaints and will be made available upon request.
+- A. Any person serving as the Title IX Coordinator or a designee, investigator(s), decision-maker(s), appellate decision-maker(s), or Informal Resolution Facilitator, will be trained regarding the definition of sex discrimination, including sex-based harassment, on how to conduct impartial investigations, the informal resolution process, reviewing appeals, and if applicable, how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias, and issues of relevance and credibility - B. Any materials used to train the Title IX team must not rely on sex stereotypes and must promote impartial investigations and adjudications of complaints and will be made available upon request.